fubotv/drakov/README.md

 cause the endpoint to not be found.

 ### Header matching
-The original drakov, and indeed the apib format, has no concept of a head variable, but we found this problematic in matching requests and enforcing headers.
+The original drakov, and indeed the apib format, has no concept of a header variable, but we found this problematic in matching requests and enforcing headers.
 The format is based on the MSON format that apib uses:
 ```
     <header name>: `<example value>` (<type>, required | optional) - <description>